jezhumble/lapm/assignments.md

 * 15% for attendance;
 * 20% for one 25 minute topic presentation.
 Group presentations provide an opportunity for the class to be exposed to real-world examples or in-depth explorations of techniques related to the topic being discussed for the week;
 * 30% for your 25 minute final project group presentation and supporting material;
-* 35% for a set of weekly assignments as described in the [syllabus](/syllabus.html) which take the form of either exercises or short essays.
+* 35% for a set of weekly assignments as described in the [syllabus](/syllabus.html) which take the form of exercises, tests, or essays.
 These are retrospective and will reflect on the lessons learned from the previous class.

 # Presentations